 Approbation for foreign doctors in Germany

-The license to practice medicine is a prerequisite for doctors to work in Germany.
+The approbation is a prerequisite for doctors to work in Germany.
 Doctors who have studied in Germany receive their license to practice medicine directly after completing their medical studies.
-For doctors from abroad, the Approbation process usually takes about one to two years, as various bureaucratic steps have to be gone through.
+For doctors from abroad, the approbation process usually takes about one to two years, as various bureaucratic steps have to be gone through.

 Here you will find the most important information about how to become a doctor in Germany as an foreign physician.
-For example, you can find out where to apply for the license or which requirements must be met.
+For example, you can find out where to apply for approbation or which requirements must be met.

 Table of contents

 The path to German approbation for foreign physicians is a multi-step process.
 Among other things, you must pass language tests and submit documents that meet certain requirements.
 For example, some documents must be notarized.
 With our 10 steps to the approbation for foreign doctors we give you a procedural overview.